Powerful computers control Tesla vehicles. Tesla vehicles, like Windows desktops, require periodic system reboots.

-- Do not touch the brake, open the doors, or anything for 3 minutes.
+- Do not touch the brake or open the doors for 3 minutes.

-- Then touch to brake to power back up.
+- Then, touch the brake to power back up.

 Option 4: Tesla Hard Reset / Power Cycle / Pown and Restart

-Sit in the car with the door closed and don’t touch anything or open the door other than to follow the instructions.
+Sit in the car with the door closed, and don’t touch or open the door other than follow the instructions.
 This is also best done where it’s quiet, as listening to the car can help; otherwise, pay attention to the time.